jdelon02/agent-os/templates/instructions/create-tasks-list.md

   ACTION: Create sub-specs folder and technical-spec.md
   DOCUMENT: All technical decisions and requirements
   JUSTIFY: Any new dependencies
-  ENHANCE: Leverage KB context for architectural consistency
+  ENHANCE: Leverage Phase 4 validation context for architectural consistency
 </instructions>

 </step>